krishna-devel/uproject/kdtree/README.md

-  To install docker follow the instructions on https://docs.docker.com/engine/installation/ The prebuilt docker image with kd-tree project for this project is at: kykamath/ubuntu_14_04:kdtree You can get it running the following commands:
+  To install docker follow the instructions on https://docs.docker.com/engine/installation/ The prebuilt docker image with kd-tree project for this project is at: kykamath/ubuntu_14_04:kdtree You can get it running the following command:

     $ docker run -it kykamath/ubuntu_14_04:kdtree